Arabic Fiction

 Abbas was keen on fishing, but Daher loved to hunt ducks on dry land.

-As he thought back on those days, he could see Abbas’s face and hear Sheikh Hussein’s resounding, jolly laugh – a belly laugh that came from the heart and diffused through the air.
+As he reflected on those days, he could see Abbas’s face and hear Sheikh Hussein’s resounding, jolly laugh – a belly laugh that came from the heart and diffused through the air.
 Daher had never heard one like it before.
 Of all the men Daher had ever known or would ever come to know, Sheikh Hussein was the only one who could infect others with such joy that all the men near him were either smiling or laughing as though they were discovering their hearts for the first time.

 Daher reached Bi‘na’s gate shortly before midafternoon.
 Gazing out at the short, skinny boy, the men stationed along its wall asked him his name.
 “Daher,” he replied.
 When they asked him about his acquaintances in Bi‘na, he said, “Abbas.”
 “Abbas who?” they asked.
 “Abbas the son of Sheikh Hussein,” he said, surprised.
 “So what brings you here?” they wanted to know.